YalePrivacyLab/tracker-profiles/trackers/Ad4Screen.md

 Facebook & Twitter campaigns: "Our teams are Experts in setting up specific mobile campaigns on Facebook and Twitter.
 Share high visibility and drive a Performance Business Model forward!
 Many available targeting criteria specific for Mobile and for each specific plateform.
 Ensure an Ongoing Performance"

-_Promote Mobile Apps:_ "Thanks to Mobile advertising, Ad4Screen helps you to enhance your brand reputation , gain in-depth visibility and increase your volume of APP downloads.
+_Promote Mobile Apps:_ "Thanks to Mobile advertising, Ad4Screen helps you to enhance your brand reputation, gain in-depth visibility and increase your volume of APP downloads.
 Ad4Screen’s specific business goal lies on the guarantee to capture a growing share of Cost Per Download (CPD)."
 Display / Videos: "Our Experts select the market’s best set of formats, supports and well known players in the market in order to empower your Mobile APP or Tablet, whether iOS or Android.
-Traditional formats:

-  * banners, interstitials
+  * Traditional formats: banners, interstitials
   * Banners, interstitials HTML5
   * Interstitials videos
   * Pre-roll videos